shopsys/monorepo-tools/README.md

 ## Solution
 Monorepo approach provides a single development environment for management of all parts of Shopsys Framework.
 We use [Monorepo tool](https://github.com/shopsys/monorepo-tools) that splits code in appropriate repositories after some changes are made in monorepo.
-This splitting is currently initiated manually, but it will be automatized in the future.
+This splitting is initiated automatically once a day.

 ## Repositories maintained by monorepo